What is Personal Finance?

 How to Minimize Taxes with Personal Finance

-Tax planning entails investing in tax-efficient investment products.
+Tax planning typically focuses on investing in tax-efficient investment products.
+However, a comprehensive key characteristics of financial planning is recognizing the tax benefits of various financial decisions.
 However, there are tax-efficient loan products that can also be considered to minimise tax liability.
 If you strive hard and maintain a good credit score you can avail of a home loan at a nominal interest to fulfil one of your long-term goals, i.e., owning a dream home.
 Given below are some tips to minimise tax.

 It is essential to note that the total deduction available under section 80C considering all the above investments allowed under this section should not exceed Rs.1,50,000 per year.
 Individuals and HUFs are both eligible for Section 80C deductions.